 5 December 2018

 The completed ‘Horses in the War’ banner has been displayed at events over the last few weeks.
 After its first outing at the ‘Away from the Western Front’ conference in Bristol on 30 October it visited Chepstow (13 November) and Minehead (17 November).
 Further visits are planned over the coming weeks.
+There have been some excellent comments from people who have seen it:

 10 September 2018